ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: ParcoursVis

-ParcoursVis is currently used in two main applications: non-cancerous prostate adenoma treatment analysis for the French social security and analysis of emergency patient pathways in all the public Parisian hospitals; we use examples from the former.
-Specific to our non-cancerous prostate adenoma use case, our application receives information from the Social Security reimbursement database (SNDS) about the drugs bought by patients (time, name, molecule), dedicated surgery, and deaths.
-There are three molecules possibly administered for treatment: alpha-blockers, specific herbal medicine, and 5-alpha, respectively labeled alphabloc, phyto, and fivealpha in~\autoref{fig:mainView:c}.
-Those are the three concrete events our referring doctors selected to extract for their analysis.
-We call them the \emph{low-level events}.
-ParcoursVis aggregates this information and synthesizes new events that we call \emph{high-level events}.
-When the patient buys a box of pills with the same molecule every two weeks or so, all the successive low-level events are aggregated as one high-level event with a computed duration, \eg ``alphabloc'' for 300 days.
-When the patient stops buying a box for more than six months, an ``interruption'' event is synthesized, and if the interruption is longer than one year, a ``no treatment'' event is synthesized, both with appropriate durations.
-Those thresholds are specified by the referring doctors according to state-of-the-art recommendations.
-Some of the low-level events can be combined, leading to specific aggregation rules: buying a box of alphabloc and a box of phyto within a certain time creates an ``alphabloc phyto'' treatment (line 3 of \autoref{fig:mainView:c}).
-This rule only applies to the three molecules, not to other events (surgery, death); it is domain-specific.
-Our dataset also contains the age and information related to known chronic diseases of the patients (\eg diabetes, hypertension) to explore possible correlations with treatment pathways.
+\am{ParcoursVis is currently used in two main applications: (1) non-cancerous prostate adenoma treatment analysis for the French social security, and (2) analysis of patient pathways across all public Parisian hospitals' Emergency Departments (EDs).
+While the detailed examples in this paper come from the first use case, we briefly describe the second.}

+(1) Specific to our non-cancerous prostate adenoma use case, our application receives information from the Social Security reimbursement database (available in the SNDS~\cite{SNDS}) about the drugs bought by patients (time, name, molecule), dedicated surgery, and deaths.
+As explained in \autoref{sec_aggregation}, there are three molecules possibly administered for treatment: alpha-blockers, specific herbal medicine, and 5-alpha, respectively labeled alphabloc, phyto, and fivealpha in~\autoref{fig_mainView_c}.
+Those are the three low-level events our referring doctors selected to extract for their analysis.
+They also extract prostate surgery events and deaths.
+These events are aggregated into high-level events with durations that are transformed into an \IT and visualized.
+Our dataset also contains \am{patient's attributes such as} their age and information related to known \am{comorbidities} (\eg, diabetes, hypertension) to explore possible correlations with treatment pathways.